paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

 #### Effective Date of 1993 Amendment
 Pub.
 L. 103–160, div.
 A, title V, § 505(b), Nov.
 30, 1993, 107 Stat.
 1646, provided that: “The amendments made by subsection (a) [amending this section] shall apply to warrant officers who have not been separated pursuant to [section 580(a)(4) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section580/a/4&num=0&edition=prelim), United States Code, before the date of enactment of this Act [Nov.
 30, 1993].”

+#### Effective Date
+Section effective Feb.
+1, 1992, see section 1132 of Pub.
+L. 102–190, set out as an Effective Date of 1991 Amendment note under [section 521 of this title](./chapter-032-officer-strength-and-distribution-in-grade.md#section-521).

 #### Retired and Retainer Pay of Members on Retired Lists or Receiving Retainer Pay
 Act Oct.
 12, 1949, ch.
 681, title V, § 511, 63 Stat.
 829, as amended May 19, 1952, ch.
 310, § 4, 66 Stat.
 80; Apr.
 23, 1956, ch.
 208, § 1, 70 Stat.
 114, set forth methods of computing retired pay, retirement pay, retainer pay, or equivalent pay on and after Oct.
 1, 1949, for members of the uniformed services who had retired for reasons other than for physical disability before Oct.
 1, 1949, members who had transferred to the Fleet Reserve or the Fleet Marine Corps Reserve before such date, and certain members of the Army Nurse Corps or the Navy Nurse Corps who had retired before such date, and provided that the amount of such pay would not exceed 75 percentum of the monthly basic pay upon which the computation had been based.

 <a id="section-580a"></a>
 ## § 580a.
 Enhanced authority for selective early discharges
-**(a)** The Secretary of Defense may authorize the Secretary of a military department, during the period beginning on November 30, 1993, and ending on October 1, 1999, to take the action set forth in subsection (b) with respect to regular warrant officers of an armed force under the jurisdiction of that Secretary.
+**(a)** The Secretary of Defense may authorize the Secretary of a military department, during the period beginning on October 1, 2015, and ending on October 1, 2019, to take the action set forth in subsection (b) with respect to regular warrant officers of an armed force under the jurisdiction of that Secretary.

 **(b)** The Secretary of a military department may, with respect to regular warrant officers of an armed force, when authorized to do so under subsection (a), convene selection boards under [section 573(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section573/c&num=0&edition=prelim) to consider for discharge regular warrant officers on the warrant officer active-duty list—